Android Kunjappan Version 5.25: Plot

-Soon enough, Bhaskaran starts to see Kunjappan as his own son.
-However, Subramanian becomes extremely worried about Bhaskaran.
-So, he decides to quit his job and go back home along with Hitomi.
+Soon enough, Bhaskaran begins to see Kunjappan as his own son.
+However, Subramanian becomes increasingly worried about Bhaskaran and decides to quit his job and return home along with Hitomi.
 Subramanian convinces Bhaskaran to go to the local pond for his bath without Kunjappan.
-However, after having food with Subramanian, he sees Hitomi repairing a disassembled Kunjappan.
-Enraged to see this, Bhaskaran tries to stop it, but Subramanian stops him.
-Bhaskaran furiously asks what Subramanian is playing at, and Subramanian flares back that the robot will eventually kill him.
-Bhaskaran shouts back that even if Bhaskaran can't take care of him, at least to let Kunjappan do it.
-Subramanian, knowing that his father will suffer cardiac arrest if he gets too worked up, restores Kunjappan to its previous state.
-That night, Hitomi and Subramanian watches a CCTV Camera footage of a previously modelled robot strangling its aged customer to death.
-He becomes scared and finds Bhaskaran and Kunjappan are missing.
-Bhaskaran left home with Kunjappan to a forest nearby where he thought that they could live, undisturbed.
-Meanwhile, Subramanian and Hitomi, searching for Bhaskaran and Kunjappan, arrive at the forest with Prasannan.
-After Bhaskaran sends a message to Soudamini, Kunjappan tells Bhaskaran that what Subramanian told was right and he is not a human being but a machine whose job was to assist him.
-He doesn't want Bhaskaran to love him or he doesn't know it also.
-He tells him to leave him in the forest and to go back.
-Bhaskaran becomes emotional and heartbroken when Kunjappan tells him like that.
-When Subramanian finds Bhaskaran, Vinu attacks Kunjappan and steals his head.
-In its in-built security reflex, Kunjappan strangles Subramanian.
-However, Bhaskaran saves Subramanian.
-Bhaskaran, Subramanian, Hitomi and Prasannan leave for home, and while on the back of Subramanian's motorcycle, Bhaskaran sees Subramanian as Kunjappan, and whispers his name.
+However, after sharing a meal with Subramanian, Bhaskaran sees Hitomi repairing a disassembled Kunjappan.
+Enraged by the sight, Bhaskaran tries to stop her, but Subramanian restrains him.
+Bhaskaran furiously asks what Subramanian is playing at, and Subramanian angrily replies that the robot will eventually kill him.
+Bhaskaran shouts back that even if Subramanian cannot take care of him, he should at least allow Kunjappan to do so.
+Knowing that his father may suffer cardiac arrest if he becomes too agitated, Subramanian restores Kunjappan to its previous state.

+That night, Hitomi and Subramanian watch CCTV footage of an earlier model robot strangling an elderly customer to death — the same man shown at the beginning of the film being attacked.
+They do not realise what the elderly man had done to provoke the robot into killing him.
+Alarmed, Subramanian discovers that Bhaskaran and Kunjappan are missing.
+Bhaskaran has left home with Kunjappan for a nearby forest, where he believes they can live undisturbed.
+Meanwhile, Subramanian and Hitomi, accompanied by Prasannan, search for them and eventually arrive at the forest.

+After Bhaskaran sends a message to Soudamini, Kunjappan tells him that Subramanian was right: he is not a human being, but merely a machine designed to assist him.
+He says that he neither wants nor understands Bhaskaran's love, and asks Bhaskaran to leave him in the forest and return home.
+Bhaskaran becomes emotional and heartbroken upon hearing this.
+When Subramanian finally finds Bhaskaran, Vinu attacks Kunjappan and steals its head.
+Triggered by its in-built security reflex, Kunjappan strangles Subramanian when he attempts to deactivate the robot.
+However, Bhaskaran saves Subramanian and pulls Kunjappan's arm away, finally realising how dangerous the robot can be.
+Afterwards, Bhaskaran, Subramanian, Hitomi, and Prasannan return home, while Kunjappan, abandoned in the forest, begins to glitch before shutting down permanently.
+During the ride home on the back of Subramanian's motorcycle, Bhaskaran hallucinates Subramanian as Kunjappan and softly whispers Kunjappan's name.